Getwid Blocks: Section Gutenberg Block

-The Section Gutenberg Block by Getwid is a top-level (parent) Gutenberg block.
-You can use it as a container for organizing multiple (child) blocks inside it: feel free to utilize the Getwid, core Gutenberg, and third-party blocks.
+The Section Container Gutenberg Block by Getwid is a top-level (parent) Gutenberg block.
+You can use it as a container for organizing multiple (child) blocks inside it: feel free to utilize the Getwid, core Gutenberg, and third-party blocks within a section.

 Since Section has been designed to provide you with a huge number of configuration settings, you want to start with this block for any deeply custom content area!
 You can control it as one block.

 Moreover, you can even insert another Section block inside Section if you want to create custom background and behavior for each or selected elements inside the Section block.
 Getwid users consider it the most valuable and feature-rich block among Getwid blocks:

 To start using it, insert the Section block and then click the ‘+’ icon from the right to add any suitable blocks.